d-smith/node-api-reflector/README.md

 ## Installation

-This reflector requires node.js and npm.
+This reflector requires [node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/).
 To run the reflector, first install the dependencies via

         npm install

 This is executed in the base directory of the reflector code.
 You may need to configure npm proxy settings if behind an HTTP proxy.
+Use the npm config command prior to `npm install` if you need to configure proxy settings:

+        npm config set proxy http://<proxy host>:<proxy port>
+        npm config set https-proxy http://<proxy host>:<proxy port>

 Once the dependencies are installed, run the server via `node server.js`